Circulation Policy

 Lost items

-• Items not returned 4 weeks after the due date will be considered lost.
-Library of Things items not returned fourteen days (2 weeks) after the due date will be considered lost.
+• Items not returned 6 weeks after the due date will be considered lost.
 The patron is responsible for paying fees associated with lost items as determined by the Library.
 Bills will be sent via email if a valid email address is provided by the patron.
 Alternatively, bills will be sent via US mail.
 Cards with charges exceeding $50.00 for longer than 60 days may be turned over to a collection agency.
 The replacement cost of all outstanding items will be billed to the account along with an additional $10.00 collection fee.

 Payment